-Sexual Health and HIV/AIDS: Longitudinal Women’s Needs Assessment (SHAWNA)
+Sexual Health & HIV/AIDS: Longitudinal Women’s Needs Assessment (SHAWNA)

-Research Objectives: SHAWNA overall research objectives are to understand the interpersonal, social and structural factors shaping women’s HIV outcomes and experiencing navigating care through their lifetime.
+To understand the interpersonal, social and structural factors shaping women’s HIV outcomes and experiences navigating care through their lifetime.

 Oak Tree Site PI: Dr. Mary Kestler

 Research Project Staff: Elissa Aikema, Tara Axl-Rose, Desire King, Dana Krementz, Emma Kuntz (Project Coordinator), Melanie Lee, Lois Luo, Patience Magagula, Kat Mortimer, Candice Norris, Alex Martin, Colleen Thompson (Assistant Coordinator), Larissa Wakatsuki, Akanée Yamaki (Assistant Coordinator).

 Research Project Students & Research Assistants: Colleen Dockerty, Carol He, Parisa Kabir, Sophia Ly, Mika Ohtsuka, Harper Perrin, Lisa Zhang

 Oak Tree Clinic/BC Women’s Hospital, YouthCO, Afro-Canadian Positive Network of BC, Canadian Aboriginal AIDS Network, Positive Living, Canadian HIV/AIDS Legal Network, Positive Haven, McLaren House